 The ESP32 firmware can be compiled in multiple variations to be used on different devices:

-First, PlatformIO and Node.js have to be installed according to their installation manuals.
+First, PlatformIO (version 6 or newer), Node.js (version 14 or newer) and Git have to be installed according to their installation manuals.
 For PlatformIO we recommend using the PlatformIO IDE extension for Visual Studio Code, but you can also use PlatformIO Core instead.
+Node.js and Git have to be installed outside of Visual Studio Code, not as Visual Studio Code extension.

 In general you should always use the latest version of PlatformIO and Node.js.